Now Available: Above-Average Companies at Below-Average Prices

 For awhile now I think it's been pretty obvious that macro issues have been a dominating factor for a lot of investors.
 And that's understandable; there are a lot of big issues floating around that are legitimate sources of uncertainty.
 So what a lot of investors seem to have done is run from that fear and uncertainty and rush into the perceived safety of bonds.
 As value investors, we're doing the opposite.
 Our job is to invest in companies that are trading at a distinct discount to their underlying worth.
 In all our years of investing, we've learned that this really only happens when there's fear and uncertainty out there.
 So we're not running from it, we're going toward it to find the opportunities, to find the stocks that we think have been hit harder than deserved.

-Liana Madura does not own shares in any of the securities mentioned above.
+Liana Madura does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.